how-to-firebase/full-stack-firebase/firebase-storage/introduction.md

 // 'bucket' is a Cloud Storage bucket instance
 ```

 `bucket` is an object defined by the [@google-cloud/storage library](https://cloud.google.com/nodejs/docs/reference/storage/1.5.x/Bucket) for Node.js.
 The GCP libraries feel different from the Firebase libraries, mostly because the docs look different.
-But don't be afraid GCP.
+But don't be afraid of GCP.
 It gives you much finer-grained control over its features than Firebase does.